AFLplusplus/AFLplusplus/frida_mode/README.md

 Additionally, the intention is to be able to make a direct performance comparison between the two approaches.
-Accordingly, FRIDA mode includes various tests target based on the [libpng](https://libpng.sourceforge.io/) benchmark used by [fuzzbench](https://google.github.io/fuzzbench/) and integrated with the [StandaloneFuzzTargetMain](https://raw.githubusercontent.com/llvm/llvm-project/main/compiler-rt/lib/fuzzer/standalone/StandaloneFuzzTargetMain.c) from the llvm project.
+Accordingly, FRIDA mode includes various test targets based on the [libpng](https://libpng.sourceforge.io/) benchmark used by [fuzzbench](https://google.github.io/fuzzbench/) and integrated with the [StandaloneFuzzTargetMain](https://raw.githubusercontent.com/llvm/llvm-project/main/compiler-rt/lib/fuzzer/standalone/StandaloneFuzzTargetMain.c) from the llvm project.
 These tests include basic fork-server support, persistent mode